2025 IHAF Conference & Awards

 Presented By

-Paco Toledo, SVP, Global Head of Creative, Revlon
+Paco Toledo, SVP, Global Head of Content & Creative, Revlon

 Since its founding in 2018, Red House has transformed from a tactical creative support team to Revlon’s centralized, omni-channel creative engine—delivering high-impact, brand-aligned content at scale.
 In this compelling keynote, we hear about the evolution of Red House, highlighting how the team has navigated market disruptions, integrated advanced technologies like Gen AI, and built a flexible, performance-driven model that balances cost-efficiency with creative excellence.
 We also learn how Red House powers global and local brand campaigns, measures success through operational and performance KPIs, and continues to adapt as a future-ready in-house agency built for growth.